openemr/openemr/contrib/util/docker/README.md

 ### Ports

-- HTTP is running on port 80 in the OpenEMR containers and port 8080 on the PHP 7.1 host machine and port 8081 on the PHP 7.2 host machine.
+- HTTP is running on port 80 in the OpenEMR containers and port 8080 on the Apache PHP 7.1 host machine and port 8081 on the Apache PHP 7.2 host machine and port 8085 on the Nginx PHP 7.2 host machine.
-- HTTPS is running on port 443 in the OpenEMR containers and port 8090 on the PHP 7.1 host machine and port 8091 on the PHP 7.2 host machine.
+- HTTPS is running on port 443 in the OpenEMR containers and port 8090 on the Apache PHP 7.1 host machine and port 8091 on the Apache PHP 7.2 host machine and port 8095 on the Nginx PHP 7.2 host machine.
 - HTTP is running on port 80 in the PhpMyADMIN container and port 8100 on the host machine.
 - MySQL is running on port 3306 in the MariaDB/MySQL/MariaDB-\*/MySQL-\* containers.